shih1/KisekiKeys/README.md

 Kiseki Keys brings nostalgic, hopeful melodies to life through dynamic visualizations.

+This visulalizer was designed to visualize piano MIDI and drum audio in a 3D environment.

 ## 🛠️ Metadata
 - **Engine**: Unity `6000.1.2f1`
 - **Developed**: Summer 2025